Ibrahim Covi

-Ibrahim Janis Covi (born 21 March 2000) is a French footballer who plays for Spanish club SD Ponferradina B. Mainly a central defender, he can also play as a defensive midfielder.
+Ibrahim Janis Covi (born 21 March 2000) is a French footballer who plays for MLS Next Pro club Carolina Core.
+Mainly a central defender, he can also play as a defensive midfielder.

 Club career

 In March 2017, Covi agreed to move from FCM Aubervilliers to FC Metz, with the deal being effective at the end of the season.
 In 2021, after finishing his formation, he moved to Spain and joined SD Ponferradina, being assigned to the reserves in Primera Regional.

 In July 2022, after helping the B-side in their promotion to Tercera Federación, Covi renewed his contract with Ponfe for a further year.
 He made his first team debut on 12 November, starting in a 2–1 away loss against CD Guadalajara, for the season's Copa del Rey.

 Covi made his professional debut on 19 November 2022, coming on as a half-time substitute for Adrián Diéguez in a 1–1 Segunda División home draw against Real Oviedo.

+Covi signed with MLS Next Pro expansion club Carolina Core in December 2023.